 STRATEGIC AIMS TO ACHIEVE THIS AIM WE WILL: MEASURES OF SUCCESS OUTCOME 6.
-Prepare for the next mandate.7.
-Ensure participation of staff and effective internal communications in managing change.
+Prepare for the next mandate.
+7. Ensure participation of staff and effective internal communications in managing change.
 Implementation of agreed Business Efficiency Programme recommendations.
-Achieved and ongoing (Agreed BEP recommendations being implemented as per agreed timetables) Strategic Aim 3 - Be an efficient and progressive organisation.
+Achieved and ongoing (Election Planning group to be re-established.
+Agreed BEP recommendations implemented and outstanding ones to be reviewed within the terms of SP15+) Strategic Aim 3 - Be an efficient and progressive organisation.
 1. Ensure that the Secretariat has a dedicated, professional and motivated group of staff.
 Annual DEL expenditure within 2% underspend on total budget.
-Achieved (DEL Resource underspend in 2013-14 was 1.8%) 2.
+Achieved (DEL Resource underspend in 2014-15 was 1.03%) 2.
 Achieve the agreed reduction in budgets and staff complement in line with the Spending Review 2010 settlement.
 Annual level of overall audit assurance at least "Satisfactory".
-Achieved (Assurance level was "Satisfactory" for 2013/14) 3.
+Achieved (Assurance level was "Satisfactory" for 2014- 15) 3.
 Reshape the organisation - reviewing organisational structures at all levels; streamlining all organisational structures, systems and processes and innovating - to meet the changing needs of the Assembly.
 Staff complement of 385 achieved by 1 April 2014.
-(Initial target of 375 revised in December 2013) Achieved (Staff in Post of 380.7 FTE at 31 March 2014) 4.
+(Initial target of 375 revised in December 2013) Achieved (Staff in Post of 378.5.
+FTE at 31 March 2015) 4.
 Have corporate governance and risk management arrangements in place which are robust and which facilitate compliance with statutory responsibilities.
 Staff to undertake an average of 3 training days per year.
-Achieved (Average of 3 days training per employee for 2013-14) 5.
+Achieved (Average of 3.05 days training per employee for 2014-15) 5.
 Ensure efficient information management which maximises the use of new technologies.